 One of our most prolific initiatives, is to honor the memories of those we have lost.
 We do this through two ways: through our Dedication Board Program, and by honoring them on our Wall of Heroes below.

 Wall of Heroes – Dedication Board Program

-The Dedication Board program was started by board member James Collins and veteran D’Angelo Shaw, manager of the Statesboro, GA Planet Fitness location.
+The Dedication Board program was started by board member James Collins and veteran D’Angelo Shaw, manager of the Statesboro, GA Planet Fitness location, and has since moved to its new home at Tosa Coffee Company in Richmond Hill, GA.
 The Dedication board honors warriors who lost their internal struggles, and highlights their memories for all visitors of the gym to witness.
 We hope to expand this program to more locations across the United States.
 Please complete the form below to get involved!

 Contact Us About a Board Dedication

 To honor those who have battled internal wars – may they always be remembered.

 Jon was a great friend who loved to laugh and joke.
 He adored his girls and enjoyed playing the guitar.
 Regardless of what was going on Jon was sure to be there to make you smile.
 Until next time my friend.

 1/19/1953 – 11/30/2010

 Carla was a hard working single mother who loved her only son, Garrett, tremendously.
 She is loved and remembered today for her strength during her own internal war.
 Always loved, never forgotten, Carla.

 Your friend, Austin, misses you dearly and wishes you were not a part of the 22-a-day epidemic.
 Sean was the best friend the Army ever gave Austin.
 He remembers them always playing Pokémon go and talking crap to each other and playing magic the gathering.
 Hanging out with him when they both got out of the Army.
 He was a down to earth guy who was a big goofball and just the most amazing person Austin has probably ever known in his life.